knpuniversity/javascript/knpu/ep1-basics/old-school-ajax-html.md

 Sweet!
 Let's enjoy our work!
 Refresh and submit!
 Nice!
 But if I put 5 into the box and hit enter to submit a second time... it doesn't work!?
 What the heck?
-We'll tackle that in a minute.
+We'll fix that in a minute.

 ## Handling Form Success